 Share your tips with us

-Do you have experience teaching children with ADD and ADHD?
-Which symptoms did you first notice and how were you able to distinguish between the two subtypes?
+Do you have experience teaching children with ADHD?
+Which symptoms did you first notice and how were you able to distinguish between the different presentations?
 Which classroom practices have you adopted to help students who struggle with attention issues in the classroom?
 We look forward to hearing from you.

 1) National Collaborating Centre for Mental Health (2009).
 Attention deficit hyperactivity disorder: diagnosis and management of ADHD in children, young people and adults.
 National Clinical Practice Guideline Number 72.